Hilltop Hoods: 1987–2001: Formation and early years

-Two of Hilltop Hoods' founders first met in 1987 when MC Suffa (aka Matthew David Lambert) and Pressure (Daniel Howe Smith) attended Blackwood High School in Eden Hills – a suburb of Adelaide.
+Two of Hilltop Hoods' founders first met in early 1990s when MC Suffa (aka Matthew David Lambert) and Pressure (Daniel Howe Smith) attended Blackwood High School in Eden Hills – a suburb of Adelaide.
 In 1996 they joined up with DJ Next (Ben John Hare) through a mutual friend and formed an Australian hip hop group.
 Their name was supplied by fellow local MC Flak (from Cross Bred Mongrels) – the suburb of Blackwood is known by locals as the Hilltop.
 The band's influences include American hip hop artists: Notorious B.I.G., KRS-One, Gang Starr, Wu-Tang Clan and Public Enemy.

 At live shows DJ Next was the group's DJ, for recording he contributed audio engineering and all the scratching/turntablism on their early works.
 He regularly competed in the local DMC World DJ Championships (DMC) tournaments, winning the South Australian DMC championships multiple times.
 Hilltop Hoods recorded a demo, Highlanders, which was released on cassette tape only.
 As well as Pressure and Suffa on vocals, the group included MC Summit aka DJ Sum-1, but he did not appear on later Hilltop Hoods work.

-The group's first official release, in 1997, was a vinyl-only, seven-track extended play, Back Once Again.
+The group's first official release in 1997, available on vinyl and cassette only, was a seven-track extended play, Back Once Again.
 Production was handled by DJ Debris (Barry John M Francis), turntablism and audio engineering by DJ Next, vocals by Pressure and Suffa.
 The third track, "Shades of Grey", features Debris with a verse, and was co-written by Francis, Hare, Lambert and Smith.
 Fifth track, "Mankind Must Suffa" also features a guest verse from Quromystix (aka Quro, Andrew Michael Bradley) – a member of Finger Lickin' Good and later the Fuglemen.
 "Mankind Must Suffa" is credited to Lambert, Smith, Francis and Bradley.
 Back Once Again is out of print and unavailable for retail purchase.